 But those who obsess about all things carbon might want to consider this: If elevated CO2 really is raising the temperature of our planet, then we may actually have forestalled the end of our current interglacial period, and bought our descendants a few precious additional centuries of habitable climate.

 Like many Alarmists, Javier exhibits a weak grasp of the scale on which natural processes actually operate.
 His claim, a common one, that human processes overshadow natural ones does not survive even casual scrutiny.
 For example, of the roughly 800 gigatons of carbon dioxide in the atmosphere right now, less than 5 percent are of human origin.
 As for his odd claim that humans move more sediment than all rivers combined, I suggest he take a look at any good satellite image of the Mississippi delta, which protrudes a hundred fifty miles or so into the Gulf of Mexico, and which consists of trillions of tons of sediments deposited in just the last few hundred years.
 And the Mississippi is, by volume, nowhere near the largest river.
 The Amazon, with ten times its flow and many times its sediment load, deserves that distinction.

 These may seem like minor points, but such inaccuracies reflect sloppy, unclear thinking, and by implication place the underlying thesis in doubt.
 Much of the Alarmist narrative is based on similarly shaky logic.

 When he claims that the rate of increase in atmospheric CO2 is unprecedented and dangerous, Javier is echoing a talking point that Bill Nye, March for Science spokesman and mascot, is fond of repeating.
 Yet there is no evidence whatsoever to back up this claim, which frankly doesn’t pass the common-sense test.
-There are a number of natural processes that can rapidly dump enormous amounts of CO2 into the atmosphere, and in three point something billion years of Phanerozoic history, there have been many times when this has, in fact, happened.
+There are a number of natural processes that can rapidly dump enormous amounts of CO2 into the atmosphere, and in four point something billion years of Earth history, there have been many times when this has, in fact, happened.
 Yet the planet survived every single time.